Solicitors Regulation Authority investigations

 Dealing with the SRA

 You are required to cooperate with the SRA, and it always makes sense to do so.
-Specialist representation can ensure that the regulator does not exceed its remit, and help conclude the investigation as swiftly as possible.
+Specialist representation will ensure that you understand the regulatory concerns, and that your explanations address those concerns.
+We can also ensure that the regulator does not exceed its remit, and help conclude the investigation as swiftly as possible.

 The manner in which you communicate with your regulator will likely influence the course of the investigation.
 In many cases, we are able to assist in having investigations concluded with no further action.